Audio Engineering Masters Degree Programs

 Popular Career Options

 Program graduates can assume various roles at audio engineering and recording companies.
+Some specific career titles available to graduates of a master's degree program in audio engineering include:

 - Sound engineering technician